anushka-mazumdar/RAG-Powered-PDF-Chatbot/README.md

-# 📚 RAG-Powered PDF Chatbot using LangChain, ChromaDB & FastAPI
+# 📚 RAG-Powered PDF Chatbot using Transformers, LangChain & FastAPI

 A private document-based chatbot that allows users to upload their own PDF files and ask questions directly based on their content.
-The chatbot uses **Retrieval-Augmented Generation (RAG)** to generate accurate answers by searching only within your uploaded content — not the internet.
+The chatbot uses **Retrieval-Augmented Generation (RAG)** to generate accurate answers by searching only within your uploaded documents — not the internet.

 ---